Information and resources about Health Care and Disability Issues for Veterans and Military personnel in Pennsylvania.

 Information from the United States Department of Veterans Affairs on Disability Compensation, which is a tax free monetary benefit paid to Veterans with disabilities that are the result of a disease or injury incurred or aggravated during active military service.
 Compensation may also be paid for post-service disabilities that are considered related or secondary to disabilities occurring in service and for disabilities presumed to be related to circumstances of military service, even though they may arise after service.

-Information from the United States Department of Veterans Affairs about Pension Benefits, including who is eligible and how to apply.
+Information from the United States Department of Veterans Affairs about Pension Benefits, including who is eligible, how to apply and how to manage your benefits.
+VA helps Veterans and their families cope with financial challenges by providing supplemental income through the Veterans Pension and Survivors Pension benefit programs.

 PTSD: National Center for PTSD

 The National Center for PTSD is dedicated to research and education on trauma and PTSD.
 Post Traumatic Stress Disorder (PTSD) is an anxiety disorder resulting from exposure to an extreme traumatic stress involving direct or indirect threat of death, serious injury or a physical threat.
-The trauma may be experienced alone (rape or assault) or in the company of others (military combat).
+If symptoms last more than a few months, it may be PTSD.
+The good news is that there are effective treatments.

 Are You a Veteran Needing Help With a Legal Question? - ABA Free Legal Answers